-Michael (@mjsikorsky) co-founded Robots and Pencils in 2009 with the then-contrarian view that mobile would be more transformative than the Internet.
-Since then, the agency has become a trusted strategic partner to some of the world’s best brands, helping its clients harness the power of mobile, web and frontier technologies to transform their businesses.
+Michael (@mjsikorsky) co-founded Robots & Pencils in 2009 with the then-contrarian view that mobile would be more transformative than the Internet.
+Since then, the firm has become a trusted strategic partner to some of the world’s best brands, helping its clients harness the power of mobile, web and frontier technologies to transform their businesses.

-With a growth rate of 4,971% in the first five years, Robots and Pencils was named the 34th fastest growing technology company in North America by Deloitte.
-Michael credits Robots and Pencils’ success to talent obsession.
+With a growth rate of 4,971% in the first five years, Robots & Pencils was named the 34th fastest growing technology company in North America by Deloitte.
+Michael credits Robots & Pencils’ success to talent obsession.